adamreisnz/seki/JGF.md

           y: 9,
         },

-        //Instructions to clear a grid spot are indicated with the "empty" color {
+        //Instructions to clear a grid spot are indicated with the "empty" type {
-          color: "empty",
+          type: "empty",
           x: 3,
           y: 15,
         }